Avril-Cui/61040-ai-concept/README.md

 This is a simple scenario with no concurrent/conflicting plans, dependencies, or unfinished tasks.
 The user only wants to adaptively schedule the future tasks.
 Prompt-v1 (see above) works well in this case.
 This is because this test case imposes no special dependencies or constraints, thus is straightforward enough for the LLM to output a clean, working adaptive schedule.

+Scenario set up: The user has an intended schedule with a set of planned tasks.
+The user also logged their actual routine.
+Due to some conflicts, the user now hopes to generate an adaptive schedule for the rest of the day (more details see below).

 Task overview
 ```
 ⏰ Current time (fixed for testing): 2025-10-04T13:00:00Z (1:00 PM)